-MULTIPOINT ELECTRO ACUPUNCTURE ACCORDING TO VOLL (EAV)
+ELECTRO ACUPUNCTURE ACCORDING TO VOLL (EAV)

-Dr Reinhold Voll (1909-1989)
+Dr Reinholt Voll (1909-1989)

-Dr Voll subsequently verified his discovery by successfully treating many other patients and some practitioners still use his approach, which is known as Electro Acupuncture according to Voll or EAV.
+Dr Voll subsequently verified his discovery by successfully treating many other patients and some practitioners still use his approach, which is known as Electro Acupuncture According to Voll or EAV.